nehemiaobati/codeigniter/documentation.md

     *   **Conversational Memory (`MemoryService`):** A sophisticated hybrid search system that combines vector and keyword search to provide context to the AI.
     *   **Advanced Keyword Extraction (`TokenService`):** User input is processed through a robust NLP pipeline that strips HTML tags, tokenizes, removes stop words, and stems words to their root form.
 This provides highly accurate keywords for the memory system.
     *   **Token-Based Billing, Prompt Management, etc.**
-*   **Offline Model Training (`TrainingService`):** The application now includes a dedicated service and a `php spark train` command to build and save text classification models for future integration.
+*   **Offline Model Training (`TrainingService`):** The application now includes a dedicated service and a `php index.php train` command to build and save text classification models for future integration.
 This keeps the performance-intensive training process separate from the live web application.

 ### 7. Documentation and Best Practices (`clinerules.md`)